reaganmunene/reaganmunene/README.md

 📈 This is what I have been doing:

 ### Pinned (school) Projects⏰
-- **[IP Locator] (https://reaganmunene.github.io/phase-1-indepent-project/)** - IP LOCATOR is a web app designed to display the location of a user accessing the website using Wi-Fi.
-It utilises leaflet, a public API, to show the user's location on a map.
+- **[IP Locator] (https://reaganmunene.github.io/phase-1-indepent-project/)** - IP LOCATOR is a sleek web app that effortlessly pinpoints your location using Wi-Fi.
+Powered by Leaflet and a public API, it instantly displays your position on an interactive map.
+Perfect for adding location-based features to your site or simply exploring where you are! 🌍

-- **[Film Findr] (https://grp7-film-findr.netlify.app/)** - FILM FINDR is a website that provides users with a catalogue of Movies & series to stream online.
-Upon loading, a user is taken to a homepage where a list of movies available for watching is rendered.
-The site also has a search bar where one can search for a particular movie and directed to the results of the same, if the movie is available on the server.
+- **[Film Findr] (https://grp7-film-findr.netlify.app/)** - FILM FINDR is your go-to destination for streaming movies and series.
+When you visit, you'll find a curated homepage featuring a wide selection of titles ready to watch.
+Looking for something specific?
+Use the search bar to quickly find your favorite movies and access them instantly if they’re available.
+Enjoy seamless browsing and streaming all in one place! 🍿🎬.

-- **[Python CLI & ORM app] (https://github.com/reaganmunene/reagan-munene-phase3project)** - This is a Python CLI application built using SQLAlchemy ORM.
-It allows users to interact with a SQLite database through a command-line Interface (CLI).
-The application defines two ORM models, Parent and Child, representing a one-to-many relationship between parents and their children where users can perform various operations on the database using CLI commands, including creating parent records, listing all parent records, and more.
+- **[Python CLI & ORM app] (https://github.com/reaganmunene/reagan-munene-phase3project)** - This Python CLI app leverages SQLAlchemy ORM to simplify database management with SQLite.
+Through an intuitive command-line interface, users can effortlessly manage records in a one-to-many relationship between parents and children.
+Perform operations like creating and listing parent records with just a few commands, making database interactions quick and easy. 🖥️📊

 ### Skills and Tools